gemmaellis16/memory_game/README.md

 #### * **Typography**

-* The idea behind the font style is taken from many web sites and applications for children, such as Sesame Street’s web sites.
-The font is rounded and playful, so sans serif font is used for larger headlines and interactive UI elements, while using simpler, more traditional fonts for the more adult links at the bottom of the page. (https://www.uxmatters.com/mt/archives/2011/06effective-use-of-typography-in-applications-for-children-3.php)
+* The idea behind the font style is taken from many web sites and applications for children.
+According to https://www.elegantthemes.com/blog/resources/kids-fonts it is versatile, highly readable and subtle, but still offers a greater degree of whimsy than the usual fonts

 #### * **Imagery**